 All of the seeds above share the same Omega 3 health benefits.
 Add about 1/4 cup.

 Chia seeds are tiny seeds that expand a lot when hydrated.
 You might want to add more water to the smoothie, especially the next day.
-Chia seeds also make a delicious overnight pudding.
+Chia seeds also make a delicious raspberry chia pudding.
 Chia might seem expensive but a little goes a long way.

 I like to buy ground flax seeds.
 They reduce blending time and can be added to vegan baked goods instead of an egg or for a boost of healthy fats.
 Flax seeds are more affordable than chia.